benbusby/farside/README.md

     jumping between instances by navigating back.
   - Ex: `/_/nitter` -> nitter instance A -> (navigate back one page) -> nitter
     instance B -> ...
+  - `/status`
+  - json of the instance data
+  - `/backup`
+  - download json of the instance data
   - *Note: Uses Javascript to preserve the page in history*

 When a service is requested with the `/:service/...` endpoint, Farside requests